Yurii-Laguta/JB4A-SDK-Android/index.md

 ## Release History
 For releases prior to {{ site.currentVersion }}, see: <a href="http://salesforce-marketingcloud.github.io/JB4A-SDK-Android-v{{ site.previousVersion }}/" target="_blank">Prior Release Documentation</a><br/><br/>

+#### Version 4.6.1

+_Released September 21, 2016, correlating with the Marketing Cloud 2016-05.2 release._

+* **JB4A SDK takes action only when your app is updated** - We replaced the `PACKAGE_REPLACED` intent filter in the manifest with a `MY_PACKAGE_REPLACED` intent filter.
+This ensures that the JB4A SDK takes action only when **your** application is updated.
+* **Use Subscriber Key for any info** - If SubscriberKey contains information, it is included in the Collect API payload, whether or not it's in the format of an email address.

 #### Version 4.6.0

 _Released September 12, 2016, correlating with the Marketing Cloud 2016-05 release._